cybernetlab/ensure_it/README.md

 ### ensure_array, ensure_array!

 By default, returns Array only for Array itself and **empty** array (not nil) for others.
 You can specify any number of arguments.
 Each argument can be a Proc or a symbol.
-If Proc given, it will be used as argument for `map` method of array, if symbol specified and it is one of `compact`, `flatten`, `reverse`, `rotate`, `shuffle`, `sort`, `sort_desc`, `uniq` then respective method wiill be called for array (for `sort_desc`, `sort` and then `reverse` will be called).
+If Proc given, it will be used as argument for `map` method of array, if symbol specified and it is one of `compact`, `flatten`, `reverse`, `rotate`, `shuffle`, `sort`, `sort_desc`, `uniq` then respective method will be called for array (for `sort_desc`, `sort` and then `reverse` will be called).
 In other cases specified method will be called for each array element inside `map` function.
 All arguments are processed in specified order.
 Also you can use `make: true` option to make array with object as single element if object is not an array (for `nil` empty array created).
 Examples:

 ```ruby
 [1, nil, 2].ensure_array # => [1, nil, 2]